PromptECO/clariform/README.md

 ### Quick Start

-Clariform can be run from a prebuilt container image:
+Clariform can be run from a prebuilt container image distributed as a github package:

 $ `docker run ghcr.io/njordhov/clariform:main --help`

-For convenience, the prebuilt image can be named:
+For convenience, the prebuilt image can be preloaded and named:

 $ `docker create --name clariform ghcr.io/njordhov/clariform:main`
 $ `docker run clariform --help`